 Those are three words that describe the College of Engineering.
 Below are also some fast facts that make the College of Engineering stand out from other schools -- see for yourself!

-- The Class of 2015 consists of students from 24 states, the District of Columbia and the Virgin Islands, as well as Lebanon and El Salvador.
+- The Class of 2017 consists of students from 25 states, and Puerto Rico as well as 14 countries including Bangladesh, China and Panama.

 - All engineering students are assigned a faculty advisor.

 - Students have the option of graduating with both a Bachelor's and Master's degree within a formal, five year program.

 - Freshmen engineering students follow a core curriculum, with the exception of a discipline-specific requirement taken in the second semester.

 - Freshmen declare their major during the spring of their freshmen year.